-China Ridge, aka “the Ridge” has been an action adventure favourite for years, and after visiting, it is easy to see why.
-Just outside of Princeton, the Ridge has expansive grounds that feature rolling, grassy slopes, and a wide array of foliage.
-China Ridge appeases adventure-seekers of both the warm and cold activity communities.
-In the colder months when snow blankets the ground, the Ridge hosts cross-country skiiers and snowshoers.
-After the snow melts, the trails are fair game for horseback riding, hiking, and mountain biking!
-In our humble opinion, you should try it in both states.
+China Ridge, aka “the Ridge” has been an action-adventure favourite for years, and after visiting, it is easy to see why.
+Just 5 miles (8.5 km) northwest of Princeton, the Ridge has expansive grounds that feature rolling, grassy slopes, and a wide array of foliage.
+China Ridge appeases adventure-seekers.
+In the colder months when snow blankets the ground, the Ridge hosts cross-country skiers, snowshoers, skijorers, and tobogganers.
+After the snow melts, the trails are used for horseback riding, hiking, and mountain biking!
+In our humble opinion, you should try it in both seasons.

 There are 45 kilometres of well-maintained hiking, skiing and riding trails winding through the Ridge and 19 un-groomed trails.
 This makes them some of the most extensive and easily accessible trails in the Similkameen Valley.
 Ride, slide, glide or hike our uncrowded trails and rekindle your love of the outdoors, just by playing around in our woods.